Pwera/QtOpenCVIntegration/README.md

-# Minimal CMake Template for Qt 5 Projects
+# Minimal CMake Template for Qt 5, OpenCV 3 Projects

-[As I've briefly introduced](http://euler.kr/trl/2014/08/19/minimal-cmake-template.html), this is a minimal, but complete and production-ready CMake project template for Qt 5 projects.
-This may be a starting point for your new application.
+This is a minimal, but complete and production-ready CMake project template for Qt 5 and OpenCV 3 projects.
 If that is not intent to be a cross-platform project, you can clean up that stuffs from the template.

 If you want to deploy your application on macOS, I would recommend you read below document.